Buying Your First Sex Toy: What You Need to Know

-The right toy for you — whether vibrator, dildo, cock ring, or pocket pussy — will be unique to your needs, desires, and body.
+The right toy for you — whether vibrator, dildo, penis ring, or masturbator — will be unique to your needs, desires, and body.
 If you’re shopping for your first or your next sex toy, here’s what you need to know.

 It’s Not You, It’s the Sex Toy

 Not every sex toy works the same for everyone.
 People’s bodies are extremely unique so you won’t experience sensations or pleasure with a toy the same way someone else will.
 Take the rabbit vibrator for example.
 It’s designed to stimulate both the clitoris and g-spot.
 But people’s bodies come in all shapes and sizes, and one rabbit vibe might hit your g-spot and not your clit or it’ll make your clit feel good and won’t reach your g-spot.

 When a sex toy doesn’t work for you like it does for other people, you’re not broken and there’s nothing wrong with you.
 Break up with that sex toy and tell it, “It’s not me.
 It’s definitely you.”

 Masturbate With Your Hand First

 Some people have never had an orgasm, and they buy a sex toy to get off.
 Sometimes this works, you find the perfect vibrator or dildo, and life is great.
 But sometimes, you buy a sex toy and still can’t orgasm.
 Remember the first thing about buying sex toys — it’s not you.
 Next, it’s time to figure out what gets you off or what you need in your orgasm.